gsoules/MkDocs/digital-archive/docs/administrator/getting-started-administrator.md

 types and rules, and use other administrative features that [Archivists](/archivist/getting-started-archivist/) don't have access to.

+---
+!!! note "Cosmetic changes in Omeka 3.0"
+    Omeka 3.0 introduced cosmetic changes to its administrator screens to use different styling and colors.
+The changes did not affect the layout of fields or controls and did not change how the interface works.
+However, the administrative screenshots used throughout this documentation show the old look of Omeka 2.7.
+---

 **To get started using the Digital Archive as an administrator:**

 -   Learn what administrators can do by reading the sections below